m-schaeffler/node-red-my-nodes/node-red-tcping/README.md

 #### payload is a string

 Payload defines the Host.
-If no port is set with a speration by `:`, the Port parameter is used.
+If no Port is set with a speration by `:`, the Port parameter is used.

 #### payload is an object